MrLogiousBanana/Desktops_needs_a_Rething/README.md

 And everything seems fine: you work on a big screen and chat on your phone.
 But on the desktop, these two worlds are forced to live under the same OS rules—rules that were historically written for the “classic” desktop class of applications.

 The problem isn’t that “we couldn’t do better before,” but that the industry didn’t have time to rebuild the desktop OS model around new habits.
-Now, as more software lives in the background and competes for attention, rebuilding these rules becomes not a whim, but a practical necessity.
+Now, as more software lives in the background and competes for attention, rebuilding these rules becomes not a whim, but a practical necessity.<br><br>

 ### The notification system